Clarks Group of Hotels - Our Locations

 Jaipur - Clarks Amer

-Clarks Amer is situated in a green residential area, in the heart of the pink city of Jaipur, and is credited as Rajasthan's first five-star hotel.
+Clarks Amer is situated in the heart of the pink city of Jaipur, and is credited as Rajasthan's first 5-five-star hotel.
 Famous for its unique blend of history, spirituality, and culture, Jaipur is one of the most visited tourist locations in the country.
-Nestled at a convenient distance from the hotel lie the various monuments and tourist attractions including Hawa Mahal, Amer Fort, Jantar Mantar, Birla Mandir, Jaipur Zoo, and more.
+Nestled at a convenient distance from Clarks Amer, Jaipur, lie the various monuments and tourist attractions including Hawa Mahal, Amer Fort, Jantar Mantar, Birla Mandir, Jaipur Zoo, and more.

 Khajuraho - Clarks Khajuraho